dougpark/RaspberryPi_sysinfo/Readme.md

 # Installation
 * Copy and paste this command into a terminal on your Raspberry Pi
 * $ wget -O - https://raw.githubusercontent.com/dougpark/RaspberryPi_sysinfo/master/install.sh | bash
+* This will download and install the sysinfo script into your ~/bin directory

 # Run sysinfo
 * Run from the Raspbery Pi command line